Nawaz has ‘political illness’: Firdous

 Dr Firdous regretted that the Indian government had snatched all fundamental rights of the oppressed people in Occupied Jammu & Kashmir.
 She said that state terrorism by India was continuing in the held Valley.
 She said large-scale human rights violations, custodial killings and genocide of innocent Kashmiris were continuing in the Occupied Jammu and Kashmir.

-Later, Dr Firdous Ashiq Awan gave away appointment letters to newly appointed teachers at Degree College Marakiwal-Sialkot in a special ceremony.
+Later, Dr Firdous Ashiq Awan gave away appointment letters to newly-appointed teachers at the Degree College Marakiwal-Sialkot in a special ceremony.
 She also gave away health cards to the deserving people.

 ISLAMABAD: Special Assistant to Prime Minister on Information and Broadcasting Dr Firdous Ashiq Awan said on Saturday it seemed the health of Nawaz Sharif had suddenly improved after leaving the country.